inkblot-therapy/inkblot-ui/README.md

 ## Publish onto Github
 1. Build: `npm run build`
 2. Push a branch and merge it into master on Github
-## How to use
+## How to use on projects
-1. Install: `npm install inkblot-therapy/inkblot-ui`
+1. Install UI Library: `npm install inkblot-therapy/inkblot-ui`
-2. Add fonts
+2. Add fonts to a css file
 ```
 @import url('https://fonts.googleapis.com/css?family=Barlow:400,500,600,700,800');
 @import url('https://fonts.googleapis.com/css?family=Source+Sans+Pro:300,400,600,700');